Tresjs/tres/docs/blog/tres-ecosystem-update-8-11-23.md

 ## TresJS `v3.5.0`

-Core package has been updated to v3.5.0, this update includes a new feature that comes extrenemly handy when working with gltf models.
+Core package has been updated to v3.5.0, this update includes a new feature that comes extremely handy when working with gltf models.

 ### useSeek new methods